pepborrell/ap2-polygons/README.md

 The lines that differ are indicated with a bar (`|`).
 The only thing that can differ a bit are the error messages because they are not fixed and depend on the implementation.

-### Some additional installation tools
+### Some additional tools
-Some tools may be needed for the compilation of the project:
+Some tools may be required during the compilation of the project:

 + Mac OS users: the following lines are a guide to installing `cmake` and `libpng`:
 ```